ayushdash1302/DemoRepo/README.md

 To contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your changes.
+2. Clone the repository to your machine. (git clone "url you just copied")
-3. Make your changes and commit them to your branch.
+3. Create a new branch for your changes. (git checkout -b branchname)
-4. Push your branch to your fork.
+4. Make your changes and commit them to your branch. (git add . -> git commit -m "message")
-5. Open a pull request against the original repository.
+5. Push your branch to your fork. (git push origin branchname)
-6. Respond to feedback from the maintainers of the repository.
+6. Open a pull request against the original repository.
-7. Once your pull request is approved, it will be merged into the original repository.
+8. Once your pull request is approved, it will be merged into the original repository.

 **Creating a Pull Request**